How to Stop a Garnishment in Georgia? Your Questions Answered

 In Georgia, your options for disputing the legality of the garnishment are limited.
 However, there are a few solutions that will resolve your problems.

 Many folks wish to use bankruptcy as a last resort when they receive a garnishment notice.
 However, bankruptcy automatically stops a garnishment with almost zero questions asked.
 Filing a bankruptcy case initiates what is known as a “stay.”
 The stay prevents creditors from taking any actions against a debtor, including garnishments.
 The minute you file a bankruptcy case and get a case number, the creditor is required to release the garnishment of wages or bank funds.
-Evaluating whether you should file bankruptcy chapter 7 or 13, or look at other alternatives, requires a look at your overall financial circumstances.
+Evaluating whether you should file bankruptcy Chapter 7 or 13 or look at other alternatives requires a look at your overall financial circumstances.
 Thus, it is important to contact a bankruptcy attorney who is licensed in Georgia.
 S/he can assist you with determining what the best option is for you when a garnishment is filed against you.

-Stop a Garnishment in Georgia
+How to Stop a Garnishment in Georgia

 File a Traverse Against the Garnishment